vrmn/aws_notes/wsl_notes.md

   start-process powershell -verb runas

-  wsl -d Ubuntu-20.04 -u root
-  to set new passworld
+  if you forgot your wsl password for ubuntu wsl -d Ubuntu-20.04 -u root to set new passworld

   ----
-  ssh-keygen
-   cat ~/.ssh/id_rsa.pub
+  when you have a fresh new terminal and cant seem to clone anything ssh-keygen cat ~/.ssh/id_rsa.pub  <-copy the contents that come out and past them inside the ssh key place on the github site

   git clone git@repo

 -----
-after installing docker so that you can run docker from the temrinal sudo groupadd docker sudo usermod -aG docker $USER
+after installing wsl, docker desktop so that you can run docker from the temrinal sudo groupadd docker sudo usermod -aG docker $USER